Let’s have a closer look at this mouth appliance.

 How Zyppah Works

-Like all such appliances, the zyppah uses mandibular advancement, pushing the lower jaw forward, which brings the tongue forward somewhat, helping to keep the airway clear and reduce the chance of snoring.
+Like all such appliances, the zyppah uses mandibular advancement, pushing the lower jaw forward, which brings the tongue forward somewhat, helping to keep the airway clear and reduce the chances of snoring.
 Going one step further, Greenburg has added an elastic band, or tongue strap, that holds the tongue down, helping to prevent it from slipping backwards.

 The mouthpiece is customizable.
 The two trays are permanently joined into a single solid unit, and the trays are filled with an elastomeric polymer that softens when exposed to temperatures nearing that of boiling water.
 Once you have softened it, you fit it over the teeth in your lower jaw with modest pressure and then push your jaw forward until you can bite into the top tray with your upper teeth.